Pinpoint tests of the instrument cluster

 Yes

 INSTALL a new oil pressure switch.
-Check the correct operation of the system.
+Check that the system is operating properly.

 No